-SWOCC's Training and Development program provides custom training services to both executive and employer development.
-Workshops are also offered every quarter to the general public in a variety of subject matter areas such as communication skills, TQM, computers, management development and safety.
+SWOCC's Training and Development program provides custom training services for both employer and employee development.
+Workshops are also offered to the general public in a variety of topic areas such as communication skills, TQM, computers, Internet usage, management development and safety.

-SWOCC offers a short term certificate in management in cooperation with the American Management Association.
-The certificate is geared toward the working individual and provides an excellent opportunity to network.
+SWOCC offers a short-term certificate in management and a certificate for administrative assistants in cooperation with the American Management Association.
+The certificates are geared toward the working individual and provide excellent opportunities to network.